dmora/python-mixin-json-rpc2/README.md

 When building a solution, a framework is selected (django, tornado, web.py, etc).
-The main idea of having a Mixin approach is to leverage eveything that has to deal with the spec itself (decoding messages, encoding messages of invoked method result) without providing another WSGI handler that needs to run part of the stack.
+The main idea of having a Mixin approach is to leverage eveything that has to deal with the spec itself (decoding messages, encoding messages of invoked method results, invoking the method itself, etc.) without providing another WSGI handler or server implementation that needs to run part of the stack.

 How?
 -------
-Basing the approach of a MVC, you have a controller handling the requests, or another type of request handler.
+Considering an approach of a MVC solution, you have a controller handling the requests, or another type of request handler which is dealing with the transport layer.

 A good example of this is the websocket implementation by tornado.
 For instance: